Top 5 Things To Do In Luang Prabang, Laos

 Even though the Kuang Si Waterfall is one of the most visited attractions around Luang Prabang (23 km from the city), it’s well worth visiting.
 Be sure to bring a bathing suit and splash in the picturesque turquoise water freshly coming down from the mountains above you.

 Even if you don’t want to swim, master your way along the path to the top viewing platform of the falls.
 It’s the perfect spot to take a picture!
 The entrance fee of the waterfall park is only 20,000 Kip ($2.40).
-You can reach the park by taking a tuk-tuk or booking a shuttle from your hotel or hostel.
+You can reach the park by taking a tuk-tuk or booking a shuttle through your hotel.
+The Kuang Si Waterfall is also among the most popular things to do in Luang Prabang with kids!

 I can highly recommend staying at Villa Laodeum Nam Khan View, where the staff organized all of our trips and activities during our stay!